hanzoai/personas/README.md

-# 🧠 Persona - Legendary Programmer Personalities
+# 🧠 Persona - Legendary Personalities

-A comprehensive repository of 117+ programmer personalities with detailed psychological profiles, development philosophies, and tool preferences.
+A comprehensive repository of legendary personalities with detailed psychological profiles, development philosophies, and tool preferences.
 Designed for AI agents, development environments, and educational purposes.

 ## Overview